Saturday, September 23, 2023

 2. Government Museum Bharatpur

-Government Museum BharatpurBharatpur’s Government Museum is a popular tourist destination, and it may be found within the Lohgarh Fort.
+Bharatpur’s Government Museum is a popular tourist destination, and it can be found within Lohgarh Fort.
 This museum houses a magnificent collection of Bharatpur’s historical treasures.
 This place used to be the administrative block of the rulers of Bharatpur.
-Kachari Kalan, the administration block, was converted into a museum in the year 1944.
+Kachari Kalan, the administration block, was converted into a museum in 1944.
 Room Khas on the first floor of this building was later added to the museum.
 Maharaja Balwant Singh built these structures in the nineteenth century.

 The museum exhibits a unique collection of Jat rulers’ antique sculptures, paintings, coins, inscriptions, animal specimens, decorative art pieces, and weapons.
 The art gallery of this museum features miniature paintings on litho paper, mica, and peepal leaves.
-This museum is about 4 kilometers from Bharatpur’s main bus station and railway station.
+This museum is about 4 kilometers from Bharatpur’s main bus and railway stations.

 Location: Lohagarh Fort, Bharatpur – 321001